 Viking Star is the first cruise ship of the Viking Ocean Cruises fleet.
-It was delivered in March 2015, while the second vessel is set to be delivered in 2016.
-The company plans to add four more additional cruise liners to its fleet after the delivery of the first two vessels.
+It was delivered in March 2015, while the second vessel Viking Sea was handed over in March 2016.
+The company plans to add four more additional cruise liners to its fleet by 2019.

 Viking Star was built by Fincantieri at its Marghera shipyard in Italy.
 The ship sailed on her maiden voyage from Istanbul to Venice in April 2015.

 The vessel measures 227.2m in length and 28.8m in width.
 It has a draught of 6.3m, an air draught of 40m, a gross tonnage capacity of 47,800t and a deadweight capacity of 3,640t.

 Viking Star comprises nine decks and is capable of accommodating 930 passengers.
 The ship features 18 accommodation classes.
 The interior design works for the ship were carried out by London-based SMC Design and Los Angeles-based Rottet Studios.

 Viking Star features 465 staterooms, which are categorised into the Explorer Suite, measuring from 757ft² to 1,163ft², Deluxe Veranda (270ft²), Penthouse JR Suite (405ft²), Penthouse Veranda (338ft²), Veranda (270ft²) and Owner's Suite (1,448ft²).

 Each stateroom in the ship features a private balcony, a complementary 24h room service, luxury toiletries, an interactive TV system with movies on-demand, a minibar, a 42in flat-screen LCD 3D TV, a security safe, handheld hairdryer, showers, direct dial satellite phone and cellular service, as well as luxury linen, robes and slippers.